Malek-Ben-Anes/societe-generale-robot/README.md

 ## Usage

-To use the Lawn Mower Program, you can either provide input data via a file or use predefined data within the code.
+To use the Lawn Mower Program, you can either provide input inputData via a file or use predefined inputData within the code.
 The program will simulate the movement of lawn mowers according to the provided instructions and display the final positions of each lawn mower.

 ## Documentation